-Board shall The maintain video surveillance/electronic monitoring recordings for a limited period.
+The Board shall maintain video surveillance/electronic monitoring recordings for a limited period.
 Any request to view a recording under this policy must be made within seven (7) days of the event/incident.
 Unless an investigation is being conducted, recordings shall be destroyed after thirty (30) days.
-If, however, action is taken by the Board/administration, as a result of a formal complaint or incident, recordings shall be kept for a minimum of one (1) year from the date of the action taken.
+If, action is taken however. by Board/administration, as a result of a formal complaint or incident, recordings shall be kept for a minimum of one (1) year from the date of the action taken.
 Recordings may also be kept beyond the normal retention period if they are going to be utilized for training purposes.